France's Sarkozy likely to avoid jail despite new conviction | Politics

 "Can you imagine me going into a meeting to discuss the cost of flags?" he told the court in June.
 "I had too much to do."
 "From the moment I was told things were in order, I had no reason to give it more thought."

-But the court said Sarkozy was made aware of the overspending, that he did not act on it, and that it was not necessary for him to approve each individual spending to be responsible.
+But the court said Sarkozy was made aware of the overspending, that he did not act on it, and that he didn't need to approve each spending to be responsible.
 SECOND CONVICTION

-Several others who faces charges were found guilty of fraud over the campaign financing and sentenced to up to 3-1/2 years in jail and hefty fines.
-Sarkozy was found guilty in a separate trial in March of trying to bribe a judge and peddle influence in order to obtain confidential information on a judicial inquiry.
+Several others who face charges were found guilty of fraud over the campaign financing and sentenced to up to 3-1/2 years in jail and hefty fines.
+Sarkozy was found guilty in a separate trial in March of trying to bribe a judge and peddle influence to obtain confidential information on a judicial inquiry.
 He also denied any wrongdoing in that case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)